thomasgainant/boilerplate_webapp/README.md

 For users asking for registration but never confirming it, there is a cleanup routine which deletes all the users who stayed unconfirmed for too long.
 This period before expiration of the unconfirmed registration is configurable inside the environment.ts file at the `registrationExpiration` property.

 Don't forget to configure your SMTP data, the registration expiration date and the frequency of the cleanup routine in the environment.ts file in order to make everything work good.

+### Product purchase

+It is possible to have a basic cashflow in your app through the use of Stripe.
+Two endpoints are used to enable this:

+/payment/:productId will start a purchase for a product with the given id.
+This endpoint will give the url to redirect the client to, directly to a Stripe checkout form.

+/payment/feedback is used by Stripe to send feedback from the events happening during the purchase (for instance, a payment has been processed or failed).
+You have to configure a webhook correctly (giving the right URL to this endpoint, the events you want to observe, etc.) inside the Stripe dashboard, which will take care of this feedback.

+Your Stripe account need to be configued and you need to give its provided keys inside your environment.ts file.

 ### Docs